PREPARING FOR SELECTION

 It happens!
 Come to the Help Desk in Angelou Residence Hall and we will see what we can do.

 There is a second round of the room selection process which occurs during the middle of the summer each year.
-All students who are required to live in campus housing, but do not select during General Room Selection, are automatically placed on the list to select during the second round.
+All students who are required to live in campus housing, but do not select during the first round of housing selection, are automatically placed on the list to select during the second round.
 Again, this is a normal part of our assignments process and occurs each year.

 During the summer, rooms open up across campus for a number of reasons, including when students decide to go abroad or transfer.
-Students on the list for the second round will receive an email with a selection day to go online and select from what housing is available at that time.
+After allowing time for these changes to be processed, unused spaces are made available in our second round of housing selection.
+Students on the list for the second round will receive an email with a selection day to go online and select at that time.

 The Program Assistants will each turn in a roster for all students living in their Residential Engagement Community.
 The week before General Room Selection, those students will sign up for their place in that community.